I’ve been investing in YouTube video production for my business since 2017.

 Here are my words of advice.
 I’m going to quote Brian Fanzo: “PUSH THE DAMN BUTTON!”

 You can’t do it until you, well, do it.
 Guess how long it took me, five years ago, when I began filming for the first time ever — to get 10 minutes of quality footage?

 Eight hours of stopping, starting, stopping, and starting again.

 It takes WORK to get into a rhythm.
 It takes WORK to get comfortable filming if you’re not used to it.
 It takes WORK to iron out the kinks and find your groove.

 You’re welcome for the dose of inspiration.
 (Hopefully, that inspires you.
 No, it wasn’t fun.
 Worth it?
 Hell to the yes.)
 Once you’re finally in the thickets of video content creation, once you’ve “pushed the damn button” a few times, it gets easier.

 That said, I have some tools and resources that will make the process a whole lot easier… including people I hire to get my videos looking sharp!

 How to Film Your YouTube Videos: Equipment You Need vs. Equipment You Want

 Think of these resources as “Julia’s tricks of the trade.”
 These are MUSTS for making YouTube videos for your business you’ll be proud of!

-For even more guidance and tips on making content that works to grow your business, check out The Content Hacker Academy.
+For even more guidance and tips on making content that works to grow your business, check out our 1-hour Content Hacker Workshops.